-▲ WARNING: Never use portable cooking or heating equipment other than electric heaters that are not of the direct radiant type, as it is a fire and asphyxiation hazard.
+If you are unable to view the documents on line, please contact the supplier, your dealer or Swift for an electronic or paper copy.
+WARNING: Never use portable cooking or heating equipment other than electric heaters that are not of the direct radiant type, as it is a fire and asphyxiation hazard.

-$\Delta$ WARNING: Appliances such as cookers must not be used for heating.
+WARNING: Appliances such as cookers must not be used for heating.